Skip to main content

 • You are between 18-70 years old and a native English speaker.

-• You have normal hearing or mild/moderate sensorineural hearing loss
+• You have normal hearing (no known hearing loss)

 • You have no history of ear surgery/disorders or neurological/neurodevelopmental disorders.